-Offer Jesus the space everybody else has left empty.
+In prayer, offer Jesus the space everybody else has left empty.

-Now have the courage to ask Him to exhibit His preeminence in the full spaces.
-In your own words, request Christ's merciful, healthy presence to be Lord in your highly esteemed relationships so that no one becomes a false Christ to you.
+Now have the courage to ask Him to exhibit His preeminence in your life.
+In your own words, request Christ's presence to be Lord in your relationships so that no one becomes a false Christ to you.
 This is protection for both you and each person in whom you've found what you were looking for.
 Be thankful for them but don't be intoxicated by them.
 Every false Christ fails.

-Now, it's your turn to ask God what He wants from you and for you in any wording you wish and in any situation most pertinent.
+Now, it's your turn to ask God what He wants from and for you.
 This may seem like an exercise in futility since His voice won't likely thunder from heaven.
 But a crucial part of the quest is discovering the power, freedom, and stirred-up affection of getting to ask.
 You also stand to be amazed if He chooses to reveal some of those answers in coming days.